rajath-optit/validate_23_checkpoint-IAM/README.md

 Automated backups are enabled for RDS instance: <db_instance_id>
 Automated backups are not enabled for RDS instance: <db_instance_id>
 ```
-*(This output indicates whether backup configurations are in place for EC2 instances and RDS instances.)*

 ### 20.All resources should be in connected to Monitoring tool with Customer approved Thresholds.
 ```